Master of Arts in Clinical Psychology

 - Admission essays

-Please send your completed essays as email attachments (.doc, .docx, .pdf, or .rtf) to: email@example.com, with the following in the email subject line: first and last name and MA in Clinical Psychology Program.
-Please use the following format guidelines on all three essays: 12-point font, double-spaced, 1″ margins, top right header: first and last name, program, essay number, page number.
+Please complete all three essays and use the following format guidelines: 12-point font, double-spaced, 1″ margins, top right header: first and last name, program, essay number, page number.

 Write an autobiographical essay describing how your life history has contributed to the development of the person you are today and to your decision to pursue graduate education and training in clinical psychology.
 Relevant areas to discuss are: family background, interpersonal relationships, volunteer work, multicultural experiences, previous academic studies and employment.
 Please limit your response to five, double-spaced pages.
 Essays over the limit will not be reviewed.

 Imagine that you are working with a family that is considering divorce.
 The parents are concerned about the impact on their two children, a boy who is five and a girl who is nine.
 The couple wants to discuss whether it would be better for the children if they remained in the marriage until the children are grown, or whether an immediate divorce would be less problematic for the children.
 How would you address the family’s question?
 We are not interested in how you would treat this family, but rather your critical analysis of the situation and the issues you would consider.
 Be sure to articulate your position and substantiate your point of view.
 Please do not exceed 1,000 words in your essay.

 Briefly discuss your professional goals and what you would like to learn in an MA Psychology program.

 An application will be reviewed once the following are received by the Office of Admissions:

 - Online admission application (including application fee or fee waiver)